-Masskara Festival is perhaps one of the longest festival in the country today being held for the entire month of October.
+Masskara Festival is perhaps one of the longest festivals in the country today being held for the entire month of October.

-The world renowned Masskara Festival started in the period of crisis in Negros -1980.
-Negros Occidental having sugar cane as its main produce suffered during those times its all time crisis due to the introduction of sugar substitutes in the world market.
+The world-renowned Masskara Festival started during the period of crisis in Negros in -1980.
+Negros Occidental having sugar cane as its main produce suffered during those times its all-time crisis due to the introduction of sugar substitutes in the world market.
 It was also during that time wherein M/V Don Juan carrying many Negrenses sank with an estimated loss of 700 lives.

-In the midst of this difficulty, the local government, civic groups with an active participation of Bacolod Artists came up with an idea of putting a festival of smiles.
-The first staging of Masskara Festival, therefore, was a statement that no matter how difficult the times were, Bacolod City will surely survive and rise above any crisis.
+In the midst of this difficulty, the local government, and civic groups with the active participation of Bacolod Artists came up with the idea of putting a festival of smiles.
+The first staging of the Masskara Festival, therefore, was a statement that no matter how difficult the times were, Bacolod City will surely survive and rise above any crisis.